Will a low FODMAP diet help IBS? What is a FODMAP? Here’s how low FODMAP for IBS helped one expert. Be sure to download the FODMAP diet pdf below!

 However, those on a low FODMAP diet may use the term gluten-free because it is widely understood by the public while, if we said fructan-free, people would look sideways at us.

 And the very last matter to clarify – there is no cure for IBS.
-But the low Fodmap diet together with lifestyle changes to control stress, will eliminate your symptoms.
+But the low Fodmap diet together with lifestyle changes to control stress, will lessen, if not eliminate your symptoms.

 I now live a symptom-free, joyful life which is so different from the decades of bloating, pain and bowel issues that preceded my discovery of this miraculous diet.